compor/olden/README.md

 Older/initial versions that were found in the interwebs were placed in archives under the `utils/archives` subdirectory.

+The branch `original_source` contains the initially committed source without any changes, and as such it will never accept any patches.

 [1]: http://www.martincarlisle.com/olden.html
 [2]: README.old.txt